Chichen Itza Guide: Everything You Need to Know Before You Go (2025)

 Simply click on the green button to find your rental car at the best price:

-Chichén Itzá is one of the main tourist attractions in Yucatán, so there are many agencies that offer tours to Chichén Itzá from different cities.
+Chichén Itzá is one of the most visited tourist attractions in Yucatán, which means there’s no shortage of agencies offering tours to Chichén Itzá from different cities like Cancún, Playa del Carmen, or Mérida.

-- Chichén Itzá + Cenote Ik Kil + lunch
+- Option 1: Chichén Itzá + Cenote + Lunch

 Book the tour here:

-- Early access to Chichén Itzá (with no crowds)
+- Option 2: Early Access to Chichén Itzá (Before the Crowds)

 Book the early access tour here: